Skip to content Exit mobile menu

 Nutrigenomics

-This course provides students with deep understanding of interactions between genetic and dietary factors and how these may be used in personalised prevention and treatment of chronic disease such as obesity and cardiovascular disease.
+This course provides you with deep understanding of interactions between genetic and dietary factors and how these may be used in personalised prevention and treatment of chronic disease such as obesity and cardiovascular disease.

 This course aims to develop an advanced level of knowledge about how genetic factors may interact with diet and affect the development or progression of diseases and how this knowledge can be used within personalised nutrition in the research and commercial sectors.